 NEWS AND GREAT NEWS

-The Rio 2+2 Wildlife and Fish Conservation and Management degree program provides an up-to-date curriculum that maintains a focus on species-level assessments and management, natural history of flora and fauna, and land management practices.
-All students take these 11 courses: Advanced Ornithology, Mammalogy, Local Flora, Genetics, Evolution, Ecological Methodology, Limnology, Human-Wildlife Conflicts, Applied Population Biology, Communication of Environmental and Natural Resources Technical Information, and Conservation Biology (the capstone course).
+The Rio Wildlife Conservation Program degree program provides an up-to-date curriculum that maintains a focus on species-level assessments and management, natural history of flora and fauna, and land management practices.
+All junior and senior students take these 11 courses: Advanced Ornithology, Mammalogy, Local Flora, Genetics, Evolution, Ecological Methodology, Limnology, Human-Wildlife Conflicts, Applied Population Biology, Communication of Environmental and Natural Resources Technical Information, and Conservation Biology (the capstone course).
 Four credit hours of electives are also required to further their knowledge of fauna, flora, and natural resources management.
 Special topics in the past have included Aquatic Entomology, Biology and Management of Reptiles and Amphibians, Management of Western Wildlife, Invasive Species: Management and Monitoring, Biodiversity: Monitoring and Management, Management of Anadromous Fishes, and Landscape Ecology & GIS—the offerings each semester are determined by availability of qualified professionals and student interest.
-Coupled with the course-work completed during the associate degree (i.e., the first “2” of the “2+2” program), each student experiences an excellent balance of hands on, conceptual, and management-oriented learning to prepare for a career as a wildlife or fish professional.
+Coupled with the course-work completed during completion of your the associate degree at Hocking College or while a freshmen and sophomore at Rio, each student experiences an excellent balance of hands on, conceptual, and management-oriented learning to prepare for a career as a wildlife or fish professional.

-The Rio 2+2 Wildlife and Fish program provides critical thinking skills, a solid academic background, and specific field and lab skills required for employment by either government or non-government agencies and organizations focused on management, monitoring, and/or research of wildlife and fish resources.
+The Rio Wildlife Conservation Program provides critical thinking skills, a solid academic background, and specific field and lab skills required for employment by either government or non-government agencies and organizations focused on management, monitoring, and/or research of wildlife and fish resources.
 Coupled with instilling an attitude of lifelong learning, these skills encourage the flexibility necessary for graduates to advance beyond entry levels positions, and actively engage in management of fisheries and wildlife in the 21st century.